Jeniquef/stock-Analysis_t2/README.md

 3. Jenique Fahie
 4. Madhuri Vinay

-For our first group project of Data Science Bootcamp, we chose to analyze Apple and Samsung stock performance during Covid 19 pandemic and its comparison with other tech companies.
+For our first group project of this Data Science Bootcamp, we chose to analyze Apple and Samsung stock performance during the Covid-19 pandemic and its comparison with other tech companies.
 This analysis is important as it helps to:

 •	Understand market resilience under stress

 •	Identify how these companies adjusted to challenges such as supply chain disruptions, lockdowns and consumer behaviour.

-•	reveal how investor sentiment evolved with changes in economic conditions, public health measures, and financial stimulus.
+•	Reveal how investor sentiment evolved with changes in economic conditions, public health measures, and financial stimulus.

 •	Provide insights into their business models.